urfave/cli/README.md

 ```

 #### ZSH Support
-Autocompletion for ZSH is also supported using the `autocomplete/zsh_autocomplete`
+Auto-completion for ZSH is also supported using the `autocomplete/zsh_autocomplete`
 file included in this repo.
 Two environment variables are used, `PROG` and `_CLI_ZSH_AUTOCOMPLETE_HACK`.
-Set `PROG` to the program name as before, set `_CLI_ZSH_AUTOCOMPLETE_HACK` to `1`, and then `source
+Set `PROG` to the program name as before, set `_CLI_ZSH_AUTOCOMPLETE_HACK` to `1`, and
-path/to/autocomplete/zsh_autocomplete`.
-Adding the following lines to your ZSH configuration file (usually `.zshrc`) will allow
+then `source path/to/autocomplete/zsh_autocomplete`.
+Adding the following lines to your ZSH
-the autocompletion to persist across new shells:
+configuration file (usually `.zshrc`) will allow the auto-completion to persist across new shells:

 ```
 PROG=<myprogram>